husainkiitd/Autonomous_driving_scaled_platform/README.md

 The data flow is as follows:
 **Sensors → SLAM (`/map`, `/slam_out_pose`) → Hybrid A* (`/globalpath`) → Stanley/LQR Controller (`/cmd_vel`) → Arduino → Actuators**

-## How to Set Up and Run the Project

-Follow these instructions to set up the environment and run both the standalone simulation and the full ROS application.

-### Part 1: Running the Standalone Hybrid A* Simulation

-This allows you to test the global planner on your local machine without needing ROS.

-**1. Clone the Repository**